 In your family room, you have four walls, a ceiling, and a floor.
 However, your outdoor area may not have any walls or ceiling and might be 20x the size of your living room.
 We find that you can break down outdoor entertaining areas into a few different types, and for each type, one or two outdoor sound applications might work well.
 If your area comprises different types of spaces, you may even need to combine different outdoor speaker designs to get the best outcome.

 Covered or Screen Porch - Outdoor Speakers

 The most flexible space for outdoor music is a covered or screen porch.
 In-ceiling speakers now come in marine versions, so if you are building or remodeling, this might be something to consider for your porch.
 The primary advantage to in-ceiling marine speakers is that they install seamlessly into your ceiling so they look the best from an aesthetics standpoint.
-We've put together the best price to performance options at the in-ceiling marine versions link.

 Outdoor speakers look similar to an indoor speaker but are made out of plastic with weatherproofing and are usually rounded to allow water to run off.
 Typically most brands of outdoor speakers are available in a black or white finish.
 If your porch has walls on three of its sides and is under about 20 ft in length, you will probably be fine with one pair of in-ceiling or outdoor speakers.
-If your porch is longer and open on each end, sound is going to escape more easily and you may need two pairs to get good coverage.
+If your porch is long and open on each end, the sound is going to escape more easily and you may need two pairs to get good coverage.